erpas/rgis/rivergis/help/stepByStep1d.rst

   .. |bridgebutton| image:: img/bridge_ico.png

 --------------------------------------
-4. Inline structures
+4. Inline Structures
 --------------------------------------

-This chapter describes processing of Inline structures layer.
+This chapter describes processing of Inline Structures layer.
 There are three layers required for complete extraction of the data:

 * StreamCenterline polyline layer
 * InlineStructures polyline layer